prairie-guy/bufferize/README.md

 per row: `name`, `init_conc` and `final_conc`.
 The two concentrations need to include units of
 concentrations: uM, mM, M, x or %.
 The `final_volume` is also required.
 It should include a unit of volume: uL, ml or l.
 Optionally, `buffer_name`, `solvent_name` can be provided.
-The output is a csv file named by appending the final_vol to the orginal reagents_file.
+The output is a csv file named by appending the final_vol to the original reagents_file.

 positional arguments:
   reagents_file         The reagents_file to the csv file